vedph/cadmus-doc/migration/rendering/samples/tei-simple-ps.md

       - ■ [7.1] possem #5 → possem F1: tag=w:G
 ```

-The result of merge consists in simply adding version `G` tags to the nodes representing it:
+So, in this case merging simply consists in adding version `G` tags to the nodes representing it:

 ```txt
 + ⯈ [1.1] #1